-- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
-This number represents the aggregate of 2,000,000 shares issued and 1,000,000 shares underlying warrants issued pursuant to a securities purchase agreement dated October 19, 2006, between SIGA and certain investors thereto, as well as 136,200 shares underlying warrants issued pursuant to an Exclusive Finder's Agreement dated November 1, 2005, between SIGA and The Shemano Group, Inc., and 136,200 shares underlying warrants issued pursuant to a Finder's Agreement dated October 19, 2006, between SIGA and Empire Financial Group, Inc., In addition, this registration covers any additional indeterminate number of shares of common stock, which may become issuable as a result of anti-dilution provisions of the warrants. - (2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
-The maximum offering price per share is \$3.98, which was the average high and low prices for SIGA's common stock as reported on the NASDAQ Capital Market on November 15, 2006.
+(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
+This number represents the aggregate of 2,000,000 shares underlying additional investment rights issued pursuant to a securities purchase agreement dated November 2, 2005, between SIGA and certain investors thereto.
+In addition, this registration covers any additional indeterminate number of shares of common stock, which may become issuable as a result of anti-dilution provisions of the additional investment rights.

+(2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+The maximum offering price per share is \$1.22, which was the average high and low prices for SIGA's common stock as reported on the NASDAQ Capital Market on March 24, 2006.